Antherrera0898/project-01/README.md

 API:
 https://pokeapi.co/
-This API is a databse of all available pokemon.
+This API is a database of all available pokemon.
 It also contains in depth information including appearances, stats, and learnable moves.

+Inspiration:
+The team leader has a dream to one day create an Pokemon MMOPRG game.
+When we saw the lecture and he used the Pokedex API as an example.

 RESOURCE LINKS:
 https://codinginflow.com/tutorials/android/room-viewmodel-livedata-recyclerview-mvvm/part-1-introduction